vruusmann/blog/_posts/2019-04-07-converting_sklearn_lightgbm_pipeline_pmml.md

 This blog post demonstrates how to take full advantage of LightGBM categorical feature support and missing values support.

 The exercise starts with defining a generic two-step pipeline that trains a binary classification model for the "audit" dataset.
-In brief, the dataset contains both categorical and continuous features, which are separated from one another and subjected to operational type-dependent data pre-processing using the `sklearn_pandas.DataFrameMapper` transformer class.
+In brief, the dataset contains both categorical and continuous features, which are separated from one another and subjected to operational type-dependent data pre-processing using the `sklearn_pandas.DataFrameMapper` meta-transformer.
-Categorical features are mapped one by one, by first capturing their domain using the `sklearn2pmml.decoration.CategoricalDomain` decorator class and then binarizing and/or integer encoding them using Scikit-Learn's built-in label transformer classes.
+Categorical features are mapped one by one, by first capturing their domain using the `sklearn2pmml.decoration.CategoricalDomain` decorator and then binarizing and/or integer encoding them using Scikit-Learn's built-in label transformers.
-Continuous features are mapped all together, simply by capturing their domain using the `sklearn2pmml.decoration.ContinuousDomain` decorator class.
+Continuous features are mapped all together, simply by capturing their domain using the `sklearn2pmml.decoration.ContinuousDomain` decorator.

 ``` python
 from lightgbm import LGBMClassifier